 Is It Worth Outsourcing Fraud Detection?

-In spite of all its potential challenges, it would seem that the pros outweigh the cons for outsourced fraud solutions.
-Today, 43% of CFOs say they are likely to outsource part of their fraud detection, and the figure jumps to 69% when it comes to eCommerce merchants.
+In spite of all its potential challenges, it would seem that the pros outweigh the cons of outsourced fraud solutions.
+Today, 43% of CFOs say they are likely to outsource part of their fraud detection solution, and the figure jumps to 69% when it comes to eCommerce merchants.

 At SEON, we are well aware of the difficulties in choosing the best tool for your needs.
 Our solution was designed from the ground up to meet all your challenges, by offering a tool that is easy to integrate, flexible, easily scalable, and offers outstanding results, regardless of your vertical.
 For more information, do not hesitate to contact us for a demo today.